Donate

 Set aside time each week to interact offline with friends and family.
 Try to make it a regular get-together where you always keep your phones off.

-If you’ve neglected face-to-face friendships, reach out to an old friend (or an online friend) and arrange to meet up.
+If you’ve neglected face-to-face friendships, reach out to an old friend, an online friend, or an acquaintance and meet up for a coffee or lunch.
+Lots of other people feel just as uncomfortable about making new friends as you do—so be the one to break the ice.
 If you both lead busy lives, offer to run errands or exercise together.

 Interact with strangers.
 Look up from your screen and connect with people you cross paths with on public transport, at the coffee shop, or in the grocery store.
 Simply smiling or saying hello will improve how you feel—and you never know where it may lead.

-Step 4: Express gratitude
+Tip 4: Express gratitude

 Feeling and expressing gratitude about the important things in your life can be a welcome relief to the resentment, animosity, and discontent sometimes generated by social media.